gsobala/PSX-XTouchMini/README.md

 I am afraid there is no easy GUI here, you will need to customise the code to your system but I have tried to make that simple.

-The precise button numbers on the vjoy device depend on how you have set up the Freepie script - they are not constant. </p>Eg I have defined two "virtual" rotary encoders for the leftmost dial and this has pushed the numbering of all subsquent dials by +2
+The precise button numbers on the vjoy device depend on how you have set up the X-Touch Mini in the Freepie script - they are not constant. </p>Eg I have defined two "virtual" rotary encoders for the leftmost dial and this has pushed the numbering of all subsquent dials by +2